microsoft/vscode-docs/release-notes/latest.md

 ### Open Definition to the Side

-There is now an action to open a definition to the side in the Command Pallette.
+There is now an action to open a definition to the side in the Command Palette.

 ![close other files](images/February/open-definition-to-side.png)